-- The King County Sheriff's Office (KCSO) is accepting applications from United States citizen and Lawful Permanent Resident!
+- The King County Sheriff's Office (KCSO) is accepting Deputy Sheriff applications from United States Citizens and Lawful Permanent Residents!

-Located in the beautiful Pacific Northwest, with a commissioned staff of more than 700, we are among the largest sheriff's departments in the country.
+Located in the beautiful Pacific Northwest with a commissioned staff of more than 700, we are one of the largest Sheriff's Offices in the country.
 Our deputies have opportunities to serve in many different communities, including unincorporated King County, numerous contract city police departments, transit police agencies, and so many more.

 We offer countless unique assignments that range from school or community-based positions to drug enforcement and bomb disposal.
 All deputies begin their career on patrol (no jail service requirement), providing service to the people of a specific district.
 Deputies are assigned to single-person patrol cars, and gain a strong sense of ownership in their communities by interacting with the residents, business owners, and visitors in the area.

-This position is a civil service position, for information regarding King County Civil Service Rules you can access these rules at Civil Service Rules.
+This position is a civil service position, for information regarding King County Civil Service you can access the Civil Service Rules.